bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Model and Methods

-with $z_{i j}$ being the membership of node $i$ interacting with node $j$ and vice-versa, sampled from the multinomial distribution with probabilities $\theta_i$ and $\theta_j$ respectively. \item Once the memberships of $i$ and $j$ are sampled the weight of the edge is sampled from a Gaussian of which parameters are encoded in the global $B$ and $\sigma$ matrices.
+with $z_{i j}$ being the membership of node $i$ interacting with node $j$ and viceversa, sampled from the multinomial distribution with probabilities $\theta_i$ and $\theta_j$ respectively. \item Once the memberships of $i$ and $j$ are sampled, the weight $Y_{ij}$ of the corresponding edge is sampled from a Gaussian whose parameters are encoded in the global $B$ and $\sigma^2$ matrices:

-\end{itemize} Schematically, the bioSBM model is represented as a graphical model as in Fig.~\ref{fig:bioSBM_genprocess}.
+\end{itemize} where the notation (used throughout the whole text) ``$P( \cdot | \cdot)$'' stands for the conditional probability of the variable(s) on the left given the variable(s) on the right.
+Schematically, the bioSBM model is illustrated as a graphical model in Fig.~\ref{fig:bioSBM_genprocess}.